man and woman sitting on bench facing sea

 Making Sense of Dementia & Planning Ahead

-This support gives you clarity, direction, and confidence early on — so you’re not constantly reacting to change.
+This support gives you clarity, direction, and confidence early on, so you are not constantly catching up with the changes.

 We focus on:

-• Understanding symptoms and how dementia is affecting you
+• Understanding symptoms,and how dementia is affecting you the people around you

 • Making sense of changes in behaviour and communication